garrandall/popular-music-data/tracks/welcome-to-heartlight-kenny-loggins.md

 O welcome to heartlight

 Chorus:
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
 Oh welcome to heartlight

 I'm like the rain